jhaskinsjr/nebula/README.md

         init.nebula

-Note: (1) the `--restore` parameter is included; and (2) the command that was executed to create the snapshots (`../../examples/bin/sum 2 3 5 7`...) is omitted.
-In this example, the Oroblanco pipeline should return
+Note: (1) the `--restore` parameter is included; and (2) the command that was executed to create the snapshots (`../../examples/bin/sum 2 3 5 7 11 13 17 19 23 29`...) is
+omitted.
+In this example, the Pompia pipeline should return

     129

-On my laptop, resuming from this snapshot, Oroblanco finishes executing in a little more than 8 minutes, whereas executing the same command line end-to-end, Oroblanco requires more than 11 minutes.
+On my laptop, resuming from this snapshot, Pompia finishes executing in a little more than 8 minutes, whereas executing the same command line end-to-end, Pompia requires more than 11 minutes.

 # Simulator Scripts

 The simulator executes according to instructions in an execute script.
-Consider the script pipelines/oroblanco/init.nebula:
+Consider the script pipelines/pompia/init.nebula:

     # Sample μService-SIMulator script
     # NOTE: Nebula's multicore support can execute across multiple machines!